tangentsoft/pidp8i/doc/class-os8script.md

 ### `cpfrom_command`

-The way you get files out to the POSIX host from the OS/8 environment.
+The way to get files out to the POSIX host from the OS/8 environment.
 Relies on the OS/8 `PIP` command.
 Contains a state machine for working through dialogs.
-Cleans up any temporary files for you.
+Handles coding conversion between POSIX ASCII (7 bit space parity, \n newline delimiter) and OS/8 ASCII (8 bit mark parity, \r newline delimiter.)

 ### `cpto_command`

-The way you get files into OS/8 from the POSIX host.
+The way to get files into OS/8 from the POSIX host.
 Relies on the OS/8 `PIP` command.
 Contains a state machine for working through dialogs.
-Cleans up any temporary files for you.
+Also handles coding conversion between OS/8 ASCII and POSIX ASCII.

 ### `disable_option_command`

-Parses the line argument as the key to enable.
-The end of the key is the end of the line or the first whitespace character.
+Parses the `line` argument as the key to enable.
+The end of the key is delimited by the end of the line or the first whitespace character.

-If the key is on the `options_enabled` array, remove it, **and** add the key to the `options_disabled` array if it is not already there.
+If the key is on the `options_enabled` array, remove it, **and** add the key to the `options_disabled` array if it is not already present.

 Subtle point about `disable` vs. `enable` (as copied from the [`os8-run` Documentation][os8-run-doc]):